 Travelers in reasonably fit condition won’t have any trouble walking between the main town and Sai Kaew Beach or Ao Phai.

 Because Koh Samet has beaches and bays spread all along its narrow shape, many tourists opt to rent a motorbike to see other beach options.
 Unfortunately, driving on Koh Samet isn’t as pleasant as driving on other Thai islands.
-Scores of aggressive speed bumps and dangerously steep hills make driving more of a chore than a thrill.
+Scores of oversized speed bumps and dangerously steep hills make driving more of a chore than a thrill.